 9. What sets this architect apart from the rest?

 We are an experienced, client-focused design firm.
 We work with each client individually, involving them in the creative process of meeting their program requirements and working along side them to include and enhance any design ideas they may have.
 The amount of attention and service is based on the client's needs.
 We are available to be there from beginning to end, overseeing the details if requested.
 We will not abandon you with a half-baked plan.
 We are not wed to a single style -- only excellence.
 One only has to look at our website to see that no two projects look the same.
 We listen to our clients and look for cues in their environment to make each project uniquely theirs.
 We are up to date, keeping abreast of trends and technologies and watching for opportunities to enhance the quality of life for our clients.

 In addition to being licensed and registered and insured architects, Marvin and René are both Certified Interior Designers in the state of New Jersey.
 Marvin is a professor of Interior Design at the #1 design school in the nation, the Fashion Institute of Technology, and lectures at Institute of Classical Architecture and Classical America where he is a Fellow.
 René is a LEED Accredited Professional keeping abreast of the latest green technologies.

 10. How does the architect establish fees?

 Our fees are hourly for services rendered.
-Today's clients are very educated and we work with them allowing them to participate as much or as little as the like.
-Many have envisioned there projects and know exactly what they want, but need help with the details and pulling the ideas together.
-Others prefer full service and only know that what they have is not working and need our help to envision what the possibilities are and help them find solutions to the meet their goals.
-If fees are a concern and the clients have time, they often participate by shopping for finishes and fixtures and even work on their own variance applications.
+Today's clients are very educated and we work with them allowing them to participate as much or as little as they like.
+Many have envisioned their projects and know exactly what they want, but need help with the details and pulling the ideas together.
+Others prefer full service and only know that what they have is not working and need our help to envision possible solutions that meet their goals.
+If fees are a concern and the clients have time, some choose to shop on their own for finishes and fixtures and even work on their own variance applications.

 11. What would the architect expect the fee to be for this project?